syntax-0x0/hwwebinfo/README.md

-# hwwebinfo
+# HWWebInfo
-Hardware Information in your browser
+HardWare Web Information
+Something like HWInfo, except in your browser.
+And probably with worse code.
+But, it works.